alebastr/sway-systemd/README.md

 ### Installing with meson

 ```
-meson build
+meson setup --sysconfidir=/etc [-Dautoload-configs=...,...] build
-sudo ninja -C build install
+sudo meson install -C build
 ```

-All the components will be installed, but only the session part will be enabled by default.\
-Pass `-Dautoload-configs=autostart,cgroups,locale1` or `-Dautoload-configs=all`
-to the `meson build` command to enable the remaining components.

-The command will install configuration files from [`config.d`](./config.d/) to the `/etc/sway/config.d/` directory which is included from the default sway config.
+The command will install configuration files from [`config.d`](./config.d/) to the `/etc/sway/config.d/` directory included from the default Sway config.
+The `autoload-config` option allows you to specify the configuration files that are loaded by default, with the rest being installed to `$PREFIX/share/sway-systemd`.

-If you are using custom sway configuration file and already removed the `include /etc/sway/config.d/*` line you may need to edit your config and include the installed files.
+If you are using a custom Sway configuration file and already removed the `include /etc/sway/config.d/*` line, you will need to edit your config and include the installed files.

+> [!NOTE]
+> It's not advised to enable everything system-wide, as behavior of certain
+> integration components can be unexpected and confusing for the users.
+> E.g. `locale1` can overwrite the keyboard options set in Sway config ([#21]),
+> and `autostart` can conflict with existing autostart configuration.

 ### Installing manually/using directly from git checkout